MartinThoma/MartinThoma.github.io/_posts/2011-09-21-setting-up-wordpress.md

 - WordPress
 featured_image: 2011/09/WordPress-Logo.png
 ---
 This article is about creating a new WordPress blog.
-This includes installing and basic custominzation.
+This includes installing and basic customization.

 You need to know how how to upload files and how your MySQL database credentials.